conner-huf/portfolio-site/README.md

 I've decided I want to use client-side routing, so I'm using react-router-dom to handle the routing to about, projects, and home pages.
 I've hit a bit of a snag with dynamically mapping through the json file I've building my project display from.
 I'm trying to record a path to an image file in that json file that corresponds to a specific project.
 And I want the projectDisplay.jsx file to render the image of a project on the card as it maps through the file and creates each project card.
 So once I finish my stuff for today, I'll revisit.
 If not today, then I'll revisit tomorrow.

 Ended up making a quick fix by manually creating project cards for now.
 Still an improvement on my old portfolio but not everything I was shooting for.

+### 12/24/23

+---

+I had an interview and a GameJam, so this project fell a bit to the wayside.
+But I'm back to adding updates to this!
+I changed some of the about me and drew a little pixel avatar to greet visitors to the portfolio!
+I just started a full-stack certification, so I'm hoping to glean the skills I need to better implement some of my original ideas to this sometime in the future.
+As for immediate next steps, I'm wanting to get the necessary media queries to make the navbar, background, and main content properly responsive for the edge cases.
+Most resolutions work great, but there are a few edge cases, mainly phone resolutions, that break the UI.
+So that's my next step in the project, at which point, I think I'll be happy enough with it to deploy!